SERC-L3IT-Unit16/example-web-static-html/README.md

-# example-web-static-html
+# Example Website: Static HTML

-Example website using static html.
+Example website using static HTML.
 The website can be used within cloud hosting labs.